 Hedging and Speculation are the terms you would normally hear with futures trading.
 People, including traders, often use the term to convey the same thing or when talking about the price movement.
 In reality, the two terms refer to different things.
 The basic difference between the two is that hedging refers to reducing risk, while the objective of speculation is to make a profit.
 To clearly understand the two concepts and their usage, it is crucial that we know the differences between Hedging vs Speculation.

 Hedging is a strategy to minimize price risk in case of adverse movement.
 Or, we can say that it helps investors to reduce or even eliminate the chances of loss because of a significant movement in the underlying asset’s price.
-To execute hedging, a trader needs to take opposite positions in two separate markets.
+A trader needs to take opposite positions in two separate markets to execute hedging.
 In this way, a loss in one market could be offset by the gain in the other market.